qmacro/managed-associations-in-cap/flow.md

 ## Fix the to-many managed association

 The to-many managed association won't work for what we want, we can't relate an author to more than one book.
 The association is only half-baked at this point anyway, as we can see from the warnings that are emitted.
-Let's address that now, by adding the `on` condition.
-After adding it, the contents of the `srv/extend.cds` should look like this:
+Let's address that now, by adding the `on` condition that the warnings mentioned.

+ZZ Modify the to-many association in the `srv/extend.cds` so it looks like this:

 ```cds
 using bookshop from '../db/schema';